ncsutsun4/project2/ST558project2.md

 ![](ST558project2_files/figure-gfm/weekdayCount-1.png)<!-- -->

-Indeed, we see different trend of popular news counts or ratios over different days of a week.
+Indeed, we see different trends of popular news counts or ratios over different days of a week.
 Those features are truly related to the popularity of news.
 It is reasonable to subset records for each weekday for training prediction models to see whether bettr prediction can be